bgorlick/config_manager/README.md

 Config manager was built to solve common C++ configuration challenges and ease rapid development.
 Unlike Python, C++ strives for performance, but lacks many out of the box config tools and simple APIs.
-Libraries such as Boost offer some functionality, for command line parsing and ini files.
+Libraries such as Boost offer some functionality, for command line parsing and ini files, but for complex configurations, or wanting easy versatility between JSON and YAML, there is not a fits-all option.

-However, so often as developers our projects start simple, and end up complex, with hardcoded settings.
-Or we want to share a tool with many parameter options, and want the ability to easily set, load, save, modify.
+As developers, our projects start simple, and often become complex, with hardcoded settings.
+We want to share a project, but it has many parameter options, and we want to extend users the ability to easily set, load, save, modify those settings.

 This requires a powerful configuration building block for getting started quickly, while remaining flexible enough to serve various needs without compromising on performance or ease of use.